Ian-Kimori/File-Permissions-On-Server/README.md

 This finds all files that are writable by “others.”
 -perm -002 means:

-/ → scan entire system recursively
+/ → scan the entire filesystem recursively

 -perm -002 → find files where others have write permission (o+w)